-"Nowhere to Run"-Pete Townshend and Ronnie Lane-Rough Mix LP
+Pete Townshend and Ronnie Lane-Rough Mix LP - 'Nowhere To Run'

 "Mix One" of the LP opens with the strident and hopelessly catchy "My Baby Gives It Away" with Townshend taking on the vocal duties.
 Supported by slashing shimmery acoustic guitar strums and a bopping picked guitar lick, the song is fitting opener and a strong Townshend composition.
 The rich sounding edge of the slightly disco drums race toward the fine woman who gives it up "totally free".
 The Glyn Johns production is tasteful and timeless, and in no way dates from the album.